Netflix’s Kanye West Docuseries Ends on a Dark and Disturbing Note

 The final half hour of Jeen-yuhs captures a born-again West entering a dark headspace, with many in his camp worried that he’s manic but unwilling to speak to him about it.
 One of the only scenes where a smile returns to his face occurs in a car, as he watches Fox News’ Tucker Carlson compliment his anti-abortion outburst in South Carolina.
 “No speechwriter wrote that.
 And it’s a dangerous point, if you think about it.
 They can say they love you.
 They can tell you your life matters.
 But if they clutter your neighborhood with abortion clinics, they’re lying,” Carlson says, prompting West to turn to the camera and cheer.
 “This is facts, bro!
 He puttin’ it in context!” he exclaims.
 “Boom!
 Bap-bap-bap!
 We stand!
 We don’t kneel no more!
 We stand now!”

 One of the scenes that lingered in my mind occurs much earlier in the film, during his days as a producer.
 We see West approach a young boy roaming the halls of a recording studio.
-He boasts to the child—who can’t be a day over seven—about the myriad hits he’s produced for Jay-Z, including “H to the Izzo.”
+He boasts to the child—who can’t be a day over 7—about the myriad hits he’s produced for Jay-Z, including “H to the Izzo.”
 The boy stares at him blankly, mutters “cool,” hops on his Razor Scooter and glides off as the camera lingers on West, looking crestfallen.